Application - Requirements

 The minimum required score is reported for each language test or higher-education examination.

 This list is not exhaustive and any other proof of English proficiency will be evaluated on a case-to-case basis by the selection committee.
-Usually previous studies conducted in English are sufficient if you can provide some form of proof for it.
+Usually previous studies conducted in English are sufficient, but ONLY if you do provide some form of proof for it during the online application!
 Additionally, your English skills will be validated during the interview.

 (Mandatory for all international applicants not holding a German citizenship and/or a German university entry qualification certificate)